Wop (song): Release and history

 "Wop" was initially posted on J. Dash's YouTube channel in 2007; however, as the song began to go viral through user-posted videos of people performing its associated dance routine, he pulled the song and began work on a revised version to be released as a single, followed by an official music video featuring fellow rapper Flo Rida in January 2011.
 The song would chart near the bottom of Billboard's Hot R&B/Hip-Hop Songs, and by March 2012, at least 437,000 digital downloads of the song had been sold, and the video had reached 5.7 million views.

 The song would re-emerge to mainstream exposure on March 20, 2013, when Miley Cyrus posted a video on Facebook which featured her twerking to "Wop" while wearing a unicorn onesie.
 While Cyrus had previously shared her fondness for the song with J. Dash and suggested that they make a video together, these plans never came to fruition.
 J. Dash was initially unaware of the video's creation, but would learn of the video from his personal friends and Cyrus herself while he was sick in bed with a stomach virus.
 He declared the video to be the moment that twerking became a mainstream phenomenon, and jokingly suggested that he and Cyrus should get matching unicorn tattoos.

 Miley Cyrus's "Wop" video would also go viral; by April 9, 2013, copies of the video had amassed over 4 million views on YouTube.
-In response to the influence of viral videos on the popularity of songs such as "Call Me Maybe" and "Gangnam Style", Billboard had added YouTube views as a factor to its Hot 100 chart in February 2013.
+In response to the influence of viral videos on the popularity of other pop songs such as Carly Rae Jepsen's "Call Me Maybe" and Psy's "Gangnam Style" on the Billboard Hot 100, Billboard had added YouTube views as a factor to its Hot 100 chart in February 2013.
 This resulted in "Wop" ascending the chart following the release of the Miley Cyrus video; it entered at #82, and rose to #52 the following week.
 "Wop", along with "Don't Drop That Thun Thun"—a song popularized by another twerking video posted on Vine in July 2013, were cited as an example of how viral and user-created videos can bring renewed interest to songs.
 Spin writer Jordan Sargent considered "Wop" to be hip hop's "Harlem Shake moment", but not a meme to the same extent as it.